sfu-rcg/foreman_host_overview/README.md

 ![Properties](/screenshots/properties.png?raw=true)

-Through a tab in the Foreman's settings page, you can toggle whether or not you want this plugin to display non-native connection types for a host:
+Through a tab in the Foreman's settings page, you can toggle whether or not you want this plugin to display non-native connection types for a host.

+Although is possible to use the host ip address for building the connection links, instead of fqdn.

 ![Settings](/screenshots/settings.png?raw=true)

+Native connections types:

 |   OS    | Display    |
 | ------- |----------- |